 Holy Family University aims to foster a healthy and positive experience for all campus community members.
 The University provides reasonable accommodations to otherwise qualified students with a documented disability in accordance with the Americans with Disabilities Act of 1990 (ADA), the ADA Amendment Act of 2008, Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act (FHA).
 Holy Family University accommodates persons with disabilities requiring the assistance of a qualified service or therapy animal.
-Students with disabilities who intend to seek accommodations should contact the Office of disAbility Services 30 days prior to the start of the semester for which the request is made.
+Students with disabilities who intend to seek accommodations should contact the Office of Accessibility Services 30 days prior to the start of the semester for which the request is made.

-For more information, contact: The Office of disAbility Services 9801 Frankford Avenue, Campus Center Philadelphia, PA 19114-2094 267-341-3231 disAbilityservices@holyfamily.edu
+For more information, contact:

+The Office of Accessibility Services

+9801 Frankford Avenue, Campus Center

+Library, 1st Floor, Leonard Seminar Room

+Philadelphia, PA 19114-2094

+267-341-3388

+accessibilityservices@holyfamily.edu